 We can then show the following (see Appendix C):

 Characterization of inferential updating.
 The only legitimate updating procedure that satisfies Regularity is inferential updating.
-I.e., given evidential measure Ev and prior probability function p, update p to the posterior $p_E$ by way of the following formula:
+That is, given evidential measure Ev and prior probability function p, update p to the posterior p_E by way of the following formula: